debalex77/nautilus-xdg-sidebar/README.md

 <img width="637" height="99" alt="2026-07-15_21-43" src="https://github.com/user-attachments/assets/d6b00bb7-6055-4983-98d9-be81d23b2028" />

+## ⚠️ Disclaimer

+This is an unofficial patch for GNOME Files (Nautilus).
+It is not affiliated with, endorsed by, or maintained by the GNOME Project.
+The repository does not redistribute Nautilus source code.
+During the build process, the official Debian Nautilus source package is downloaded and patched locally.

 ## ✨ Features
 Restores XDG user directories as native sidebar locations.
 Adds a new Preferences switch: